YaBoiBreezy/Artificial_Intelligence_Projects/README.md

 # Artificial_Intelligence_Projects
-All my successful attempts at AI
+Some of my successful attempts at AI